fangpenlin/ansible-docker-demo/README.md

 ansible-docker-demo
 ===================

-A simple ansible project for demonstrating how to build a docker image
+A simple ansible project for demonstrating how to build a docker image.
+Read the article - [Building docker images with ansible](http://victorlin.me/posts/2014/08/11/building-docker-image-with-ansible)

 Run the demo
 ============